Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Many dealers will not charge you to sell your plate through their website unless you select a premium package which means that your registration will be promoted to a high position when buyers search the site.
 Once your registration is listed on the website, any prospective buyer will pay, in addition to the amount you require and the dealer commission, the DVLA fee for processing the transfer.

 If a buyer is found, and a deal agreed, written confirmation of the procedure will be sent to you.
 The dealer will ask you for your V5C Registration Certificate (log book) or, if the registration is on a certificate, your V778 (Retention Certificate) or V750 (Certificate of Entitlement) plus authorisation to administer the certificate.

 The dealer should always be holding cleared funds from the buyer before proceeding with the transfer and should state clearly when you will receive the full payment for the registration.

 The dealer will check and submit all relevant documents to DVLA.
 Remember that any reputable dealer should be prepared to explain the process fully.

-National Numbers is a member of the RMI Cherished Numbers Dealers Association (CNDA) which was established in 1971 to represent reputable and responsible dealers in vehicle registration numbers and to protect the interests of their customers.
+National Numbers are a member of the RMI Cherished Numbers Dealers Association (CNDA) which was established in 1971 to represent reputable and responsible dealers in vehicle registration numbers and to protect the interests of their customers.
 CNDA members adhere to a strict code of conduct and in the unlikely event of a problem or dispute, the CNDA will be there to help if any issues cannot be resolved directly.

-Last updated: Thursday 18th January 2018
+Last updated: Friday 27th July 2018